How do we repair a hernia?

 Recurrent hernia surgery

 If you have had a previous inguinal hernia repair the same side, then using the surgical approach that was not used the first time is better in most.
 Particularly if that repair was after the year 2000.
 It is since then that meshes have been used routinely to repair hernias.
 Using the same approach to a previous mesh repair can be more difficult.
 A previous open mesh repair that recurs is better repaired laparoscopically and vice versa.
 Older open repairs done without mesh are much easier to redo using an open repair the second time.
 Given these tend to be seen in older frailer more co-morbid patients, a repeat open repair is safer and just as effective as a laparoscopic recurrent hernia repair.
-Lastly, a recurrent open hernia repair can be re done using an open approach but placing the mesh in the same tissue plane as a laparoscopic repair.
+Lastly, a recurrent open hernia repair can be redone using an open approach but placing the mesh in the same tissue plane as a laparoscopic repair.
 This avoids general anaesthetic and the risks of GA laparoscopic surgery in those less suited to that approach.
 It is a good option when needed.
+Click here for more details about bilateral and recurrent hernia surgery.

 General or local anaesthetic hernia repair?

-Laparoscopic repairs can only be done under general anaesthetic.
+A laparoscopic repair can only be done under general anaesthetic.
 This is safe in most and we will offer advice on this.
-Open repairs can be done either with general or local anaesthetic.
+Open hernia repairs can be done either with general or local anaesthetic.
 We have not found any benefit, in any subgroup of patient suitable for surgery, to general anaesthetic over local anaesthetic with sedation.
 Therefore we do not offer general anaesthetic for open repairs as general rule of thumb.

 Sedation is a medicine given via a vein.
 An anaesthetist is always present.
 Sedation makes people less anxious and less fearful of what they fear could happen.
 This is an important effect as fear (especially when unacknowledged) creates a lot of unpleasant sensations.
 The sedation gets rid of this element of our natural human response and makes surgery a pleasant experience in the most unusual circumstance.
 It tends to make patients either very chatty or sleepy – a bit like a couple of strong G&Ts or pints of beer.
 If you do fall asleep, we can wake you up and test how your repair looks, by getting to you to cough, at a stage when we can still tinker with it if needed.